PR-ODINSON/Network-Activity-Anomaly-Detection/README.md

-# Network-Activity-Anomaly-Detection
-A model to predict whether a network is experiencing "normal" activity or "neptune" activity

-# Network Attack Detection
+Network Attack Detection with Random Forest Classifier Overview

-This project develops a Random Forest Classifier to detect network attacks using a dataset with various traffic statistics.
-The model aims to classify network traffic as either an attack or normal based on different features.

-## Dataset
-- `train_data.csv`: Contains the training data with features and target variable `attack`.
-- `test_data.csv`: Contains the test data with features only.
+This repository contains code for detecting network attacks using a Random Forest Classifier.
+The model is trained on a dataset with features such as protocol type, service, flag, and various traffic statistics.
+After preprocessing and encoding categorical variables, the model achieved impressive performance on the validation set.

+Project Structure
+data/: Contains the training and test datasets (e.g., train_data.csv, test_data.csv). notebooks/: Jupyter notebooks used for data exploration, preprocessing, and model training. src/: Python scripts for model training and evaluation. submission.csv: Predictions on the test dataset formatted for evaluation.
+Getting Started
+Clone this repository to your local machine.
+Install the required dependencies (e.g., pandas, scikit-learn).
+Run the training script (train.py) to train the Random Forest Classifier.
+Evaluate the model’s performance using the validation set.
+Make predictions on the test dataset and create the submission file.
+Usage
+Modify the hyperparameters in train.py to fine-tune the model.
+Explore the Jupyter notebooks in notebooks/ for detailed analysis.
+Feel free to contribute or extend the project!